Power and Predictive Dialing Modes

 - Average available time should not be over 40 seconds

 - Time spent in call divided by total logged in time (excluding breaks) for the Predictive dialer should be between 30-48 minutes

 - Afterwork time should not exceed 5 seconds

 - Total daily break time per agent per shift should not exceed 1h 20 mins

 8.3 Speeding up Your Dialing

-We recommend checking the Good practices section first and make sure most of the rules mentioned are being followed before making any parameter modifications.
+We recommend checking the Good practices section first and making sure most of the rules mentioned are being followed before making any parameter modifications.

 Before changing any settings, we suggest, if you are using a SIP trunk, verifying your total channel limit allowed by your provider.
 If you are using VCC’s telco (Default routing) you are safe to modify your settings for your needs.

-Another important thing to keep in mind is that when you speed up the dialer too much, it can cause a higher number of Dropped calls, which means lower dialer efficiency in the future, so be careful to onlymplement changes gradually and monitor your results daily.
+Another important thing to keep in mind is that when you speed up the dialer too much, it can cause a higher number of Dropped calls, which means lower dialer efficiency in the future, so be careful to only implement changes gradually and monitor your results daily.

 I. In order to speed up your dialer you can adjust the following parameters: